How to Become a Licensed Contractor

 - A certificate of insurance, in the exact name that the business is registered, indicating liability coverage as proof that the applicant has secured liability insurance.
 The certificate should list the North Dakota Secretary of State, 600 E Blvd.
 Ave.
 Dept 108, Bismarck, ND 58505 as certificate holder.

-- A statement from Workforce Safety & Insurance that the contractor has secured workers' compensation coverage.
+- A statement from Workforce Safety & Insurance (WSI) indicating the contractor is in good standing with WSI.

 - The appropriate filing fee made payable to the Secretary of State.
 Visa, MasterCard, Discover, and American Express are also accepted.